 We picked up our heated chicken waterer from a local feed store, however you can also buy one online here.

-Make sure you set it up in a dry covered area NOT close to chicken bedding and wood.
+Make sure you set it up in a dry covered area that are not close to chicken bedding or wood.

 This would pose a fire risk, which is why many people choose not to heat or add artificial light to chicken coops during the winter months.
 (We use the deep litter method during the winter months for our chicken coop).

 You also need to make sure you’re also using a galvanized chicken waterer, NOT plastic.

 What is your method for keeping chickens in the winter months?